ipfs-shipyard/git-remote-ipld/README.md

 ## Limitations / TODOs
 * IPFS Limits single block to 2MB, this is limiting maximum file size (trying to pull repos with large objects will just make the command hang)
-  * This can and will be worked around for ipnns remote.
+  * This can and will be worked around for ipns remote.
 * ipns remote is not implemented fully yet

 # Troubleshooting